 “What happened?” her husband inquired.

 “Go be with Anku.
-I will look at the sea to calm myself.
+I will talk to the waves to calm myself.

 “No. first, let’s talk.
 I know what’s bothering you.”